hmrc/help-to-save-frontend/README.md

 ## BrowserStack (cross-browser/-platform compatibility testing)

-NOTE: BrowserStack has compatbility issues with Safari accessing localhost, so please run tests against Safari MANUALLY at https://www.browserstack.com/start.
+NOTE: BrowserStack has compatibility issues with Safari accessing localhost, so please run tests against Safari MANUALLY at https://www.browserstack.com/start.
 All iOS devices run Safari by default.

 To run parallel tests using BrowserStack in AUTOMATED mode, you need to:
 0. If necessary, start mongod using "sudo service mongod start"